jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-11-30-things-i-learned-on-my-first-emscripten-webassembly-project.md

 * `hello.wasm` - the WebAssembly output
 * `hello.js` - the asm.js output
-* `hello.html` - a shell / wrapper file so you can launch your WebAssembly app in the browser:
+* `hello.html` - a shell / wrapper file so you can launch your WebAssembly app in the browser

 ![](/img/posts/emscripten_hello_world_build.png)